Autinfit/Fireworks/README.md

 ### How to generate animated fireworks in Windows Forms with a click event:

-- In this tutorial we will create a very interesting little application where you can generate and animate several fireworks with a click event using a Windows form.
+- In this tutorial we will create a very interesting little application where you can generate and animate several fireworks with a click event using a Windows forms.

 **_Traducido del español:_**